jannis-kiriasis/digibooking/README.md

 - The LCP can be optimised by using a CDN to serve images (the hero images are the LCP, the largest element loading above the fold) or by removing the hero images from mobile hero banners.

-To note that the performance score varies also depending on the internet connection and device used for testing.
+Note that the performance score varies also depending on the internet connection and device used for testing.

 ### User stories testing